trimble-oss/Workorder-demo-app/README.md

 # Getting Started with Create React App

 This project is a basic and lightweight application, designed to showcase potential usage of the Work Orders and Tasks API.
+For examples of API request implementions, see either  src/app/tasks/services/services.js or src/app/workorders/services/services.js.

+To see implementations of the payload responses in a UI, see either src/app/tasks/tasks.js or src/app/workorders/workorders.js.

 ## Getting started
 This project can be initiated by running the command **npm install** followed by **npm start**.